 What is GHS?

-Born out of the United Nations ‘Earth Summit’ of 1992, over 65 countries have already adopted, or are in the process of adopting, GHS, including the United States and Canada.
+Born out of the United Nations ‘Earth Summit’ of 1992, over 65 countries have already adopted, or are in the process of adopting, GHS, including the United States, Mexico and Canada.
 GHS is primarily concerned with the classification of chemicals and the communication of hazards related to those chemicals to users of the products downstream via warning labels and safety data sheets.

 GHS is not a law unto itself; rather it is a system with components countries can adopt into their own systems.
-In other words, HCS remains the law in the U.S., and WHMIS will continue to be the law in Canada; however, alignment with GHS changes both HCS and WHMIS in ways that have significant consequences for chemical manufacturers and employers in both countries.
+In other words, HCS remains the law in the U.S., and WHMIS will continue to be the law in Canada; however, their alignment with GHS changes both HCS and WHMIS in ways that have significant consequences for chemical manufacturers and employers in both countries.

 Learn more at the GHS Answer Center.